How To Consume Data From A REST HTTP API With Go

 }

-// A struct to map our Pokemon's Species which includes it's name
+// A struct to map our Pokemon's Species, which includes its name

 type PokemonSpecies struct {